klust/MiscExperiments/EESSI/Modules/README.md

     ``eessi_software_subdir_for_host.py``-script using the Python interpreter from the comatibility layer.
 It does require some additional Lua functionality to call the script and capture its output.

 The code is work-in-progress.

+### Possible improvements

+  * Make unloading the module cleaner.
+There are cases where there are some leftovers, especially in the PATHS.
+    It may not be possible to totally prevent, but we may be able to do better.
+I guess the problems may come from calling prepend_path with a different argument then while loading the module so that the directory doesn't get removed from the PATH-style variable.

 ## Additional stuff used during the design